 Certifications from these organizations are a good sign, as they come with quality control.

-2. Choose a sexologist doctor that meets your needs
+2. Choose a sexologist that meets your needs

-When choosing a mental health professional, you always want to make sure you and your partner are comfortable with your choice.
+When choosing a sexologist, you always want to make sure you and your partner are comfortable with your choice.
 Otherwise, you may struggle to open up, making it difficult to get to the bottom of the issues you’re aiming to address.

 When choosing a couples sex therapist, involve your partner in the process, to ensure you both find a person you’re comfortable talking with.
 Of course, don’t be afraid to change your sexologist if you ever feel that the sessions aren’t working.
 With the online sex therapy platforms we mentioned above, it’s easy to switch to a new sex therapist with the simple click of a button.

 Also consider your specific needs, in terms of the issues you’re trying to address.
-In general, you might be better with a clinical doctor who is open to working with your specific questions, because not all sexologists are experts in all issues.
-Don’t be afraid to ask questions about the doctor’s experience before beginning official sessions with them.
+In general, you might be better with a sex therapist who is open to working with your specific questions, because not all sexologists are experts in all issues.
+Don’t be afraid to ask questions about the therapist’s experience before beginning official sessions with them.

 Conclusion

-Having troubles in your sex life can be difficult.
-Some people hide these issues for years and feel incredible stress because of it – in fact, it can destroy otherwise healthy marriages and relationships.
+Having trouble in your sex life can be difficult.
+Some people hide these issues for years and feel stressed because of it – in fact, it can destroy otherwise healthy marriages and relationships.